Donald Trump Signs Proclamation Recognizing Israel’s Sovereignty Over Golan Heights

-President Donald Trump opened up a meeting Monday with Israeli Prime Minister Benjamin Netanyahu by signing a statement recognizing Israeli sovereignty over the contested Golan Heights region, per Al Jazeera and Reuters.
+President Donald Trump opened up a meeting Monday with Israeli Prime Minister Benjamin Netanyahu by signing a statement recognizing Israeli sovereignty over the contested Golan Heights region, per Reuters.

-Israel has occupied the Golan Heights since the Six Day War of 1967, and in 1981 passed the Golan Heights Law, declaring Israeli jurisdiction and rule over the area (though not formally annexing the territory as part of Israel).
-However, the UN and wider international community have recognized the Golan Heights as occupied Syrian territory and denounced the Golan Heights Law as null and void.
-For its part, Israel has maintained that the Golan Heights play a strategic role in ensuring Israeli defense against its neighbors, particularly Syria (which the Heights border).
+Israel has occupied the Golan Heights since the Six Day War of 1967, and in 1981 passed the Golan Heights Law declaring Israeli jurisdiction and rule over the area (though not formally annexing the territory as part of Israel).
+However, the UN and the wider international community have recognized the Golan Heights as occupied Syrian territory and denounced the Golan Heights Law as null and void.
+For its part, Israel has maintained that the Golan Heights play a strategic role in ensuring Israeli defense against its neighbors, particularly Syria (which the Heights borders).

 Trump’s move flies in the face of decades of United States foreign policy, which had until this point sided with the international community in criticizing Israeli occupation of the territory.
 The formal statement comes after Trump tweeted last week that “it’s time” for the United States to formally recognize Israel’s rule.

 “After 52 years it is time for the United States to fully recognize Israel’s Sovereignty over the Golan Heights, which is of critical strategic and security importance to the State of Israel and Regional Stability!” the president tweeted.

 At Monday’s meeting with Prime Minister Netanyahu, he added that recognizing Israeli jurisdiction over the Golan was “a long time in the making,” per Al Jazeera.

 The deed is done: President Trump has formally recognized Israeli sovereignty over the Golan Heights, with Prime Minister Netanyahu looking on. pic.twitter.com/gnDiYnBhqj